 Gem

 Gem focuses on outbound recruiting and talent engagement.
-Automation helps teams maintain consistent communication with candidates and manage pipelines at scale.
+Automation helps teams keep steady communication with candidates and manage pipelines at scale.

-It is often used alongside an ATS to support proactive sourcing strategies.
+It is often used with an ATS to support active sourcing plans.

 Key Capabilities